ddttom/doc2web/user-manual.md

 1. Ensure you're using the latest version (v1.0.6 or later)
 2. Check that the original document has a properly formatted TOC
 3. For complex lists, make sure the document uses Word's built-in list formatting rather than manual numbering
+4. Verify that the document's TOC was generated using Word's automatic TOC feature
+5. Check that leader lines and page numbers are properly formatted in the original document

 ### Error Messages